BIOS3010/Module-12-Gene-annotation/exercises/Exercise2.md

 ```diff
 !
 Compared to the E. coli genome, which challenges do you observe for the human genome in predicting genes ab initio?
 ```diff

+When you are done: Go to [these exercises](exercises/Exercise2.md) and follow the steps